formkit/docs-content/guides/create-a-tailwind-theme.md

 Here are some ways to take the above guide even further:

 - Add dark-mode support using Tailwind's built-in `dark:` modifier.
-- Refactor the `classConfig.js` object to be a function that returns the config object and has methods exposed for easy surgical overrides.
+- Combine multiple variants such as `formkit-invalid:formkit-submitted:` to add extra emphasis to invalid fields when a user tries to submit an incomplete form.
-- Encapsulate all of our `classConfig.js` and `rootClasses.js` logic into a plugin that can be easily installed from a GitHub repo or npm package without the need for writing boilerplate.
+- Publish your theme as an npm package for easy importing and sharing between projects.

-Hopefully, this guide helped you understand how classes are applied to FormKit inputs and how you can leverage the `rootClasses` function to make use of Tailwind in your FormKit projects.
+Hopefully, this guide helped you understand how classes are applied to FormKit inputs and how you can leverage the `@formkit/tailwindcss` package to make use of Tailwind in your FormKit projects.
 If you want to dive in deeper, try reading about the [core internals of FormKit](/advanced/core) and [the FormKit schema](/advanced/schema)!

 <cta label="Want more?
 Start by reading about FormKit core." button="Dig deeper" href="/advanced/core"></cta>